shapeoko/Docs/content/wiring_2.md

 Bundle and secure the excess leads.
 Connect the Y-axis stepper motor wire to the terminal block and arrange it towards the rear of the machine.
 Zip-tie it in place at the rear of the plate.
 Zip-tie it and the other stepper motor wires together.

 ###Arduino

+Please note the following was done to a machine which had its wasteboard inverted (flipped to the bottom) and a second wasteboard added --- there may not be clearance underneath the carriage on a stock machine unless one re-locates the exit of the wiring bundle from the Y-axis plate higher than is shown above.

 [![](tPictures/so_enclosure_legobricks_4.jpg)](content/tPictures/so_enclosure_legobricks_8.jpg)